darwinia-network/crab-docs/docs/crab-airdrop.md

 ---
 id: crab-airdrop
 title: Crab Network Airdrop
-sidebar_label: Airdrop
+sidebar_label: Airdrop 2020
 ---
-## Airdrop
+## Airdrop 2020

-A portion of the initial supply of the CRINGs have been airdropped to the holders of RING & DOT, they will get CRINGs for free.
+A portion of the initial supply of cRING will been airdropped to the holders of RING & DOT.

-Darwinia took a snapshot of RING & DOT holders on March 20, 2020 (GMT +8:00).
+On March 20, 2020 (GMT +8:00) Darwinia will take a snapshot of all RING & DOT holders, who will qualify to receive cRING tokens.

-- DOT airdrop ratio: 1 DOT = 50 CRINGs
+- DOT airdrop ratio: 1 DOT = 50 cRING
-- RING airdrop ratio: 1 RING = 1 CRING
+- RING airdrop ratio: 1 RING = 1 cRING

-> The snapshot contains the RING of ERC-20 and TRC-20, including the deposit certificate part in Gringotts.
-KTON is not in the scope of this snapshot.
+> The snapshot will contain all holders of ERC20 and TRC20 RING tokens, including those with deposit certificates in Gringotts.
+KTON is outside the scope of this snapshot and will not qualify for cRING airdrop.

-## How to claim Airdrop CRING
+## How to claim CRING Airdrop 2020
 [Claim Airdrop CRING](crab-tut-claim-cring)